Iron Kid: Episodes

+Reception

+Common Sense Media gave the show 3 out of 5 stars and the disclaimer: "Robotic arm points to adventure, fantasy violence."

 Soundtrack

 Javier Mellado composed and orchestrated the music.
 The theme song for the version broadcast in Europe is called Wonder Boy by Erik Nilsson.
 While in the Korean version, the theme song is known as Run to the Sky and is performed by M.C the Max.
 The Italian theme song titled "Iron Kid" was performed by Antonio Di Vincenzo.

 Video game

 A video game adaptation of the same name was released for the Game Boy Advance in 2007 exclusively in South Korea.